-No matter what your fitness goals happen to be, training your legs is going to be an important part of any training program.
-The one thing you need to keep in mind as you put together your training plans for leg day is that while you should be training intensely, you also need to be training intelligently and safely.
+According to our Reno personal trainers, no matter what your fitness goals happen to be, incorporating leg workouts is going to be an important part of any training program.
+When putting together your training plans for leg day, keep in mind that while you should be training intensely, you also need to be training intelligently and safely.

 If you are like the average gym-goer, your legs are probably your weak point.
-This is largely due to the fact that most gym-goers tend to focus most of their energy on their chest and arms.
-However, if you want to build up those “chicken legs,” you should plan to work them at least once every week and focus on compound (multi-joint) exercise like full squats and deadlifts.
+This is largely due to the fact that most gym-goers tend to focus a majority of their energy on their chest and arms.
+However, if you want to build up those “chicken legs,” you should plan to work them at least once every week and focus on compound (multi-joint) exercises like full squats and deadlifts.

 Squat or No Squat?

 In reality, there is no question here.
 If you want to build up strength, stamina, and a balanced body, doing squats is the only way to go.
-Squats work many of the major muscles in your legs and your core, including your glutes.
-Squats are demanding exercises and should be completed earlier in your workout when you are at your freshest.
-Varying the type of squats your are doing can also help to break past training plateaus by hitting other, subsidiary muscles.
+Squat workouts train many of the major muscles in your legs and your core, including your glutes.
+Squats are a demanding exercise and should be completed earlier in your workout when you are at your freshest and most energized.
+Varying the type of squats you are doing can also help to break past training plateaus by hitting other, subsidiary muscles.

 One of the biggest problems seen in the average gym is that squats are often not properly performed.
 Beginners will often load up the squat bar with excessive amounts of weight and only go down a few inches at a time.
 This achieves very little in terms of activating larger groups of muscles.
 Instead, you would be much better off using less weight and going deeper while maintaining proper form.
 If possible go down the point at which your hips are lower than your knees before going back up.